ziutek/simple_go_wiki/README.md

 * render *Left* and *Right* divs (subtemplates) using the data available in *left* and *right* variables.

 The *Render* method is defined in *kview* package.
-It renders subtemplate with specified data in the place of its occurrence.
+It renders subview with specified data in the place of its occurrence.
+This subview can have its own divs and can render another subviews (but we don't use this property in our simple Wiki).

 Next we will create *list.kt* which will be rendered in *Left* div.